naritai/star-wars/README.md

 * Prettier/Eslint/Husky/lint-staged/pre-commit

 #### TODO:
-* tests: e2e, snapshot, unit, integration
+* Tests: e2e, snapshot, unit, integration
-* install and configure stylelint
+* Install and configure stylelint
-* configure theme & add theme switcher
+* Configure theme & add theme switcher
-* write mobile styles
+* Write mobile styles
 * Character edit form validation
-* use normalization library (like normalizr, but with support)
+* Use normalization library (like normalizr, but with support)
-* refactor styles to be more consystent (where we use 'sx' props, where scss)
+* Refactor styles to be more consystent (where we use 'sx' props, where scss)
-* add Helmet
+* Add Helmet
-* configure github actions
+* Configure github actions
-* throw redux to trash busket.
+* Throw redux to trash busket.
 Use react-query (or other) + cache page requests

 #### P. S.
 * I choose Redux to try redux toolkit (haven't used redux quite a lot).
-There's not so big changes.
+No big diff detected 🙂